 This month’s Warship Wednesday dives deeper into the lifespan of the last conventional submarine to be re-fitted at Chatham Dockyard almost 50 years ago, HMS Opossum.

-The blog has been researched and written by University of Kent student Samuel Drury, who spent time with our Collections team during his work experience week.
+The blog has been researched and written by University of Kent graduate, and keen local historian, Samuel Drury, who spent time with our Collections team during his work experience week.

 HMS Opossum may not be one of Chatham’s own constructions, being built by Cammell Laird and Co Ltd. at Birkenhead, but she is still very much part of the Dockyard’s history.
 Launched by Lady Hezlet on 23 May 1963, she would proudly join her fellow Oberon Class vessels in the Royal Navy in 1964.